Shooting of black teen highlights racial divide in Missouri town

 At a protest outside a burned-out gas station in Ferguson, 92-year-old L.T.
 Taylor put the events into perspective.
 "I been here a long time and I had hoped we could move past this in America," he said.
 "But some things don't change."

-Some protestors put their emotions into writing.
+Some protesters put their emotions into writing.
 "Beware, Killer Cop on the Loose.
 Watch Out, Children," read a hand-painted placard leaning against a stately tree.

 Others wrote messages trying to urge calm.
 Jerome Williams, 32, carried a sign reading, "Guns down for Mike Brown."